Tzitzit, Tefillin, and the Talmud

 Romans 1:16

-I then tie little knots in the ten ends so they don't unravel.
 I make four of them as the Bible says.
 I loop the top of the tassel through my belt loops.
 One on each side and the others quarter way around to the front.
 This is a simple adaptation of the four corners of the garment for modern clothing styles.
 They are easily transferred when I put on a clean pair of pants.
 If I wear something without a belt, I use a safety pin to attach the tassels.

 Here is a life-size picture of a completed tassel so you can visualize what I am describing.